centillion-tech/kick-r/README.md

-# Kick-R: Boot R instance on AWS
+# Kick-R: Get your own R instance with 36 cores on AWS

 ![Big picture](./draw/bigpicture.png)